Kevin Courtney

-Kevin Courtney (born 16 August 1959) is a Welsh former school teacher, and the joint (along with Mary Bousted) General Secretary of the National Education Union, the largest teachers' trade union for England and Wales.
+Kevin Courtney (born 16 August 1959) is a Welsh former school teacher, and the former joint (along with Mary Bousted) General Secretary of the National Education Union, the largest teachers' trade union for England and Wales.

 Early life

 He was born in Pontypridd, now in Rhondda Cynon Taf, earlier part of Mid Glamorgan, and Glamorgan before 1974.
 His mother was a cleaner at Glamorgan Polytechnic in Pontypridd, which became the Polytechnic of Wales in 1975, and the University of Glamorgan in 1992.
 He went to Trefforest Primary School and Coedylan Comprehensive, now called Pontypridd High School.

 From 1977-80 he studied Physics at Imperial College London.
 In 1982 he completed a PGCE at the Chelsea College of Science and Technology.

 Career

 After graduating, Courtney worked as a physics teacher.
 While teaching physics at Camden School for Girls, a comprehensive school, he joined Camden National Union of Teachers.
 In 1998 he founded the NUT's School Teachers Opposed to Performance Pay (STOPP) campaign, to argue against performance-related pay.
 From 1990–2010 he was the secretary of Camden NUT.
 He became a member of the NUT's national executive in 2006.

 He became deputy General Secretary of the NUT in 2010.
 He became acting-leader of the NUT in May 2016 when Christine Blower stepped down as general secretary.
 He has been on the board of the Teaching Awards.

 On 15 July 2016, he became the General Secretary of the NUT, in a vote where he received 70% support.

 In 2017, the NUT merged with the Association of Teachers and Lecturers (ATL) to form the National Education Union (NEU).
 Since then, Courtney has served as joint General Secretary of the NEU alongside Mary Bousted, who was General Secretary of the ATL.

+Courtney also served until August 2023 on the General Council and Executive Committee of the Trades Union Congress, where since 2019 he (jointly alongside Mary Bousted) was lead member on issues of digital change.